bitcoin-s/bitcoin-s/docs/chain/filter-sync.md

 rpc is implemented there.
 You need to make sure bitcoind is started with the `-blockfilterindex` flag.
 This makes it so we can query filters.

+> It is important to remember that you need fully synced block headers before you can sync filter headers and filters.
+Please see [the chain docs](chain.md) for syncing block headers.

 #### Abstract idea of syncing filters.

 Our internal infrastructure depends on one function to be implemented to be able to sync filters.